Convert your Windows PC into a Home Theater

 To convert your PC into a Home Entertainment Center, you need to configure Zoom Player to match your personal preferences and depending on your need, optionally limit some Zoom Player's functionality (e.g. make it safer to use by inexperienced computer users, restrict access by children, password-protect features, etc).

-Lastly, you should configure the DVD components (Zoom Player allows you to use DVD decoders from different vendors).
-This can be done by going to "Advanced Options / Playback / DVD" and making make sure the "Smart" button is selected (pressed).
-With the "Smart" button selected, choose your Audio and Video decoder profiles (on most system, selecting "DScaler" is your best choice).
-You can also select which Audio Device to use under the "Audio Renderer" section.
-If you don't know which audio renderer to select, select "Default DirectSound Device" (which is the default audio device on your system).
+Lastly, you should configure the DVD components (Zoom Player allows you to use DVD decoders from different vendors and open-source projects).
+This can be done by going to "Advanced Options / Playback / DVD" and making sure the "Smart" button is selected (pressed).
+With the "Smart" button selected, choose your Audio and Video decoder profiles (on most system, selecting "LAV" is your best choice).

 Step #3 - The Media Library:

 The Media Library serves several purposes.
-It acts as a repository for all your media content and also as a sandbox for inexperienced users who should not gain access to sensitive files.
+It acts as a repository for all your media content and also as a sandbox for inexperienced users who should not gain direct access to sensitive files.

 With the category mode selected, click on the "Add Category" button and you will be prompted for a category name, Use a name that represents the content of the new category (for example "Movies" or "Hip Hop").
 Once entered, you will be prompted for a folder where the content is located.
 Browse to the folder, make sure it's properly highlighted and click on the OK button.